Home heating systems Electric central heating

 If your home isn't on the gas grid, you could use electricity to heat it, as nearly every household in the UK has access to the electricity grid.
 But electrical heating can be expensive.

 Are you paying over the odds for your electricity?
-Find a better deal for your household with our energy switching service, Which?
-Switch.
+Find a better deal for your household with our energy switching service - use our independent switching service, Which?
+Switch, to find the cheapest energy deal.

 Night storage heaters